-One question you may want to ask yourself: Are you one of those individuals resolved to stay in your marriage for your children?
+Are you one of those individuals resolved to stay in your marriage for your children?

-Although you think about breaking free from your marital relationship and starting a new life, you choose to stay in the relationship and probably have not considered how serious marital problems can sometimes create anxiety in children.
+Although you think about breaking free from your marital relationship and starting a new life, you choose to stay in the relationship and probably have not considered how serious marital problems can sometimes cause anxiety in children.

 You realize that you are not doing your children any favors by staying in the relationship.
 You certainly are not happy and chances are everyone in the household is suffering because of what is going on emotionally.

-Do marital problems create anxiety in children?
+Do marital problems cause anxiety in children?
+Yes

-Yes.
 Children are subjected to seeing verbal, emotional, and physical abuse.
 They may see affection or money withheld in order to exhibit complete control over the other spouse.
 None of these issues are good for children to be seeing and you better believe they will leave memories of a very unhappy childhood.

-It is the emotional state of children that often keep people in a marriage when they want out though.
+It is sometimes the emotional state of children that often keep people in a marriage when they want out though.
 They have heard all the horror stories about children with trust and relationship issues due to their parents being divorced.